yig/GMU-CS425/README.md

 ### Gotchas

 If your program is crashing inside WebGPU calls, you will get more informative error messages by setting the environment variable `RUST_BACKTRACE=1` or `RUST_BACKTRACE=full`.
-This will print the function names, file names, and line numbers in the call stack that caused the error. (*N.B.* You will get the same or better information by running in a debugger via `xmake run -d`.)
-You will want to be compiling in debug mode (`xmake config -m debug`).
+This will print the function names, file names, and line numbers in the call stack that caused the error. (*N.B.* You will get the same or better information by running in a debugger.)
+You will want to be compiling in debug mode (`cmake -DCMAKE_BUILD_TYPE=Debug -B build`).
 Then look for your files and line numbers in the output.
 The C++ function names will look mangled.
 On *Windows*, type `set RUST_BACKTRACE=1` on your command prompt.
 That sets an environment variable for the duration of the command prompt window.
-Every time you type `xmake run` in that window, it will see the environment variable.
-On *Unix* (Linux, macOS), you can type `RUST_BACKTRACE=1 xmake run` each time.
+Every time you type `cmake --build build --target run_helloworld` in that window, it will see the environment variable.
+On *Unix* (Linux, macOS), you can type `RUST_BACKTRACE=1 cmake --build build --target run_helloworld` each time.
 To set it for your entire terminal window duration, the syntax varies based on shell (bash/zsh: `export RUST_BACKTRACE=1`, csh: `setenv RUST_BACKTRACE 1`, fish: either of those or `set -x RUST_BACKTRACE 1`).

 Don't release WebGPU objects too often or too early.
 Don't call release at all until you get your graphics manager working.
 Don't call release on a null or uninitialized pointer.
 Don't release bind groups you set until after `wgpuRenderPassEncoderEnd()` (see above).
 This is a [known issue](https://gfx-rs.github.io/2023/11/24/arcanization.html) with `wgpu-native` that will be fixed someday.
 Don't release textures in your little struct's destructor if you create them outside of the name-to-struct map (see above).